apexdatasolutions/cljr/README.md

 `cljr.runtime.dll` projects in both solutions follow the same pattern.

 When the solutions are built, the output directories for the .NET Framework and .NET Core versions of `cljr.exe` can be put on the `PATH` in whatever order of preference one wishes for local testing purposes.
-Alternatively, separate comman prompt shortcuts can be created referring to batch files that set the `PATH` to the appropriate directory, depending on whether one wants to run the .NET Framework or .NET Core versions.
+Alternatively, separate command prompt shortcuts can be created referring to batch files that set the `PATH` to the appropriate directory, depending on whether one wants to run the .NET Framework or .NET Core versions.
 Obviously, this problem exists only on Windows (unless one is using Mono to run the .NET Framework version on non-Windows platforms, of course).

 Anyway, given the non-conventional layout of both solutions, it seemed wise to document this approach upfront.
-Criticisms and suggestions for more a more elegant structure are welcome.
+Criticisms and suggestions for a more elegant structure are welcome.
 (Yes, we will change the name of `net6.0` folder and solution to `netcore` at some point.
 But we mean here that suggestions for a fundamentally better approach are also welcome.)

 ## Using cljr.exe